The Feature Engagement dashboard template is only available on Growth and Enterprise plans.

 Create a Feature Engagement dashboard

-To create a Feature Engagement Dashboard:- Go to Dashboards
+To create a Feature Engagement Dashboard:

 - Select Feature engagement from the dashboard templates